Open Call Announcement

 For the present open call, museums (and collaborative tandems) must submit proposals for digital pilots that can benefit their institutions and help them set the stage for a long-term digital transformation.

-- 40 museums will be selected to take part in the first stage of the incubation programme focused on shared learning.
-Participating museums will get the chance to refine their proposals and apply for the second stage of the incubation programme.
+- 40 museums have been selected to take part in the first stage of the incubation programme focused on shared learning.
+Participating museums now have the chance to refine their proposals and apply for the second stage of the incubation programme.

 - 20 museums will be selected to continue in the second stage of the incubation programme with the practical implementation of their digital pilots.